-Editor's note: This clause will provide evaluation of different solutions.

 7.1 Evaluation of Solutions for Key Issue #1

 7.1.1 General evaluation criteria

 The following criteria will be used for evaluation of the solutions proposed to KI#1.
 The following points shall be evaluated:

 1. Use of collaborative scenarios, i.e. application providers and operators cooperating to offer customers the best of the services possible so that operator networks handle enough information to facilitate placing those customers at the edge.